 3. Wear properly fitting clothing and undergarments.
 Not all nursing bras are created equal.
 Some common troublemakers include underwires, cups that do not provide full coverage (and allow for the breasts to spill out in the middle), and additional flaps inside the cup that can put pressure on breast tissue.
 Be mindful of tight shirts and dresses, as well as the placement and fit of baby wraps/carriers, backpacks, and purses.

 Comfort measures when a plugged duct develops.

-2. Work on the clog from the nipple first.
-While you may feel a knot farther back in your breast, start at your nipple first.
-Think of when you have a tangle when brushing your hair.
+3. Hand express.
+While you may feel a knot farther back in your breast, it often starts at the nipple and/or areola.
+Now think of when you have a tangle when brushing your hair.
 What's the best way to get the knot out?
 You start at the ends and work your way up.
 Do the same thing with your breast if you have a plugged duct.
 Now is a time when hand-expression is a very good skill to practice.
 Do this in addition to breastfeeding or pumping.

-3. Try sunflower lecithin.
+4. Try sunflower lecithin.
 (Ask your pharmacist or care provider first, of course.)
-Many parents have reported lecithin as being super-effective for busting up clogs.
-In my own personal experience with recurrent plugged ducts, sunflower lecithin has been a literal game-changer.
+While we don't have evidence supporting its use, many parents have reported lecithin as being effective for busting up clogs.

 Signs you should check in with your care provider.